tomcarter259/tomcarter259.github.io/bookshelf.md

 I love sharing book recommendations with people.
 Every book I read comes through a friend, a tweet or a book list.
 I plan to build my own list here and maybe someone will find something they enjoy.

-Every book below has taught me something that often I use.

-I don’t read a lot of fiction and I won’t add many to this list even if they are "un-put-down-able" (e.g. Ready Player One).
-Every now and again a fiction book blows my mind and makes me think differently or gives me inspiration.
-These are on the list (e.g. The Martian).
+Every book below has taught me something that I use often.
+I don’t read a lot of fiction and I won’t add many to this list.

 The list is in no particular order.